 (b) may make such other orders (including an order that the administering body pay to the resident compensation for the resident’s loss of rights under the contract) as the State Administrative Tribunal thinks fit.

-[Section 63 amended by No. 55 of 2004 s.
+[Section 63 amended: No. 55 of 2004 s.
 1044.]

 64. Suspension or refusal of orders to terminate